 Normally, the powder is cut using powdered sugar, milk, lactose or sometime Vitamin B12.
 Other people may cut the powdered heroin using quinine, rat poisons, talcum powder and laundry chemicals among other toxic substances.
 These substances are not recommended since they may harm the users.
 It is for this reason that some dealers use quinine to cut heroin since quinine is equally bitter in taste.
 So heroin cut with quinine will still be bitter even when it is less pure and regardless of how much it is cut.

 Apart from the powdered heroin, another type, tar, can also be cut using different materials.
 Compared to the powdered heroin, tar is a bit complex to cut.
 For the powder, you will only need to add the two contents and mix.
-However, for tar, the two substances are dissolved in water first then the material used to cut will dissolve in the water.
+However, for black tar, the two substances are dissolved in water first then the material used to cut will dissolve in the water.
 Once this happens, the mixture is stirred until it appears as one solution.

 Use of heroin may lead to overdose, a common after-effect of using heroin.
 Since none of the substances used in cutting heroin is safe, they are bound to have effects in a person’s bloodstream.
 Others though are safe and do not cause overdosing.

 Caffeine and some other stimulants used in heroin are dangerous, particularly because they can easily cause an overdose.

 Overdosing means the use of the drug in a way that affects the normal functioning of the body and the brain.
 Most of the overdose cases may not be treatable leading to high chances of brain damage or even death.
 This is because some substances used in cutting heroin do not dissolve in the body hence causing serious health complications.
 When such substances are injected into the body, they may block arteries leading to heart conditions or even liver damage among other serious health complications.